The Trustees Of Grinnell College

 Overview

 The Trustees of Grinnell College (EIN 42-0680387) is a private liberal arts college founded in 1846 with one of the largest endowments per student in the United States, valued at $2.67 billion as of June 2024.
 Through its Office of Community Partnerships, Planning, and Research, the college has operated a Community Mini-Grant Program since 2002 to support small- to mid-scale projects that enhance quality of life and build nonprofit capacity in the Grinnell area.
-The college awards grants twice annually, distributing approximately $40,000-$60,000 per year to local nonprofit organizations and community initiatives.
-Led by Monica Chavez-Silva, Vice President for Community Partnerships, the program emphasizes collaborative partnerships and meaningful community impact.
+The college awards grants twice annually, distributing approximately $40,000-$60,000 per year to local nonprofit organisations and community initiatives.
+Led by Monica Chavez-Silva, Vice President for Community Partnerships, the programme emphasises collaborative partnerships and meaningful community impact.
 The college holds a Four-Star rating from Charity Navigator for its accountability and financial transparency.

 Funding Priorities

-Grant Programs
+Grant Programmes

 Application Schedule: